-In the Republic of Estonia, inventions are protected by a utility model.
 A utility model can be considered an alternative to a patent.
 If protection is sought for the invention, in some cases it is better to prefer utility model to a patent.
-In order to decide which of the methods of protection is more appropriate to you, their similarities and differences should be known.
-A summary of the most important features of patents and utility models is in article Patent or utility model.
+In order to decide which method of protection is more appropriate, their similarities and differences should be known.

 Some objects are not protected by a utility model.
 These include, for example:

 - a layout design of integrated circuit;

 - a discovery, scientific theory or mathematical method;

 - a plan, rule, rule or method of economic and thinking activities;

 - a design or scheme of an installation, building or area;

 - a symbol;